christine-zhang1/cs180/proj4/index.md

 7. Pair these nearest neighbor indices with the corresponding features in the image 1 using `matches = np.stack([np.arange(0, closest.shape[0]), closest]).T`, since the features of the image 1 are ordered accordingly in its rows and their indices are given by `np.arange(0, closest.shape[0])`. `matches` is then an array of dimension `(num_anms_points, 2)`, with its first column as `np.arange(0, num_anms_points)` and second column as indices for `features2`, such that each row of `matches` corresponds to a pair of indices in `features1` and `features2` where the second feature is the nearest neighbor of the first feature.
 8. Extract the final feature matches using `matches[lowe_mask]` to ensure that all the matches lie within the Lowe threshold.

 Using `lowe_threshold = 0.3` and `num_anms_pts = 64` (from the ANMS section) gives around 13-17 feature matches, depending on the images.
-Here are some examples of feature matches between the two Souvenir Coffee images.
+Here are 6 examples of feature matches between the two Souvenir Coffee images.

 <div style="display: grid; grid-template-columns: repeat(4, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">